Does God Heal?

-The Bible gives many examples of God granting healing as an answer to prayer and by miracles done by Jesus, the Son of God, while on the earth.
+The Bible gives many examples of God granting healing as an answer to prayer and by the miracles done by Jesus, the Son of God, while on the earth.
 There are many verses that we can claim for healing in our lives: physically, emotionally and spiritually.
-The following verses teach that God heals us when we walk by faith and abide by His laws (spiritual and physical):
+The following verses teach that God heals us when we walk by faith and live by His laws (spiritual and physical):

 “Bless the LORD, O my soul, and forget not all His benefits: … who heals all your diseases” (Psalm 103:2,3).

 “But he [was] wounded for our transgressions, [he was] bruised for our iniquities: the chastisement of our peace [was] upon him; and with his stripes we are healed” (Isaiah 53:5).

 “And when he had called unto [him] his twelve disciples, he gave them power [against] unclean spirits, to cast them out, and to heal all manner of sickness and all manner of disease” (Matthew 10:1).

 “Heal the sick, cleanse the lepers, raise the dead, cast out devils: freely ye have received, freely give” (Matthew 10:8).

 “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord and the prayer of faith shall save the sick, and the Lord shall raise him up; and if he has committed sins, they shall be forgiven him” (James 5:14, 15).